Alastair2D/cv/README.md

 My ambition now is to forge a career in software design & engineering.
 I am looking for opportunities in London to work on interesting projects in effective teams.

-**Tech Skill Set**: Ruby, JavaScript, jQuery, Sinatra, HTML, CSS, Node & React
+**Tech Skill Set**: Ruby, Sinatra, JavaScript, Express, Rails, HTML, CSS, SQL, MongoDB, Node, React/React Native

 ## Projects